cabratteberg/cse15l-lab-reports/LabReport3.md

         Rica, Cuba, Brazil, and Chile, have invested a much greater proportion of their GDP in research and development than the other countries of this region (Albornoz 2001).
 ```
 In the above example, I used the `-C` command-line option for the grep command.
-This prints lines that have a match with the string that I provide as an argument which in this case was `"Chile"` and a certain number of lines before and after provided as an argument.
-This is useful because I am able to quickly find information about the "Chile" in the text file.
+This prints lines that have a match with the string that I provide as an argument which in this case was `"Chile"` and a certain number of lines before and after provided as an argument which in this case was 2.
+This is useful because I am able to quickly find information about Chile in the text file.

 ## -n
 ```